-For elected members who visit Children's Homes or who are members of a Corporate Parenting group, and for the managers of children's services, their role will be as above but also more extensive.
-They will need to make sure, in partnership with those with lead responsibility in partner agencies, those they:
+As part of all elected members' responsibilities in visiting Children's Homes and for managers of children's services, they will also need to make sure, in partnership with those with lead responsibility in partner agencies, that they:

 - Are aware of government expectations regarding the service to Children in Care. - Have access to both qualitative and quantitative information on the service, and have enough knowledge to understand and evaluate this information. - Consider how they are going to hear and respond to the views of Children in Care, their parents and carers. - Have an understanding of the arrangements that need to be in place in order to be an effective Corporate Parent. - Continually take action, in conjunction with officers and partner agencies, to improve the service and to ensure it responds to changing needs.